 The benefits of hiring a yacht owner’s representative

-The lack of experience within the yachting industry for some owners can also be problematic, especially when trying to find the expertise needed to create their dream vessel.
-Whether it’s a full custom or semi-custom yacht, an owner should reach out to contractors who compliment their vision.
+A lack of experience within the yachting industry for some owners can be problematic, especially when trying to find the expertise needed to create their dream vessel.
+Whether it’s a full custom or semi-custom yacht, the owner's team should reach out to contractors who compliment the overall vision.
 An owner’s representative can assist with selecting interior/exterior design firms, contractors, and ensure there is the right balance within the team between experience and innovation.

 In addition to the selection of the right team, the owner’s representative will be knowledgeable with new materials introduced to the marketplace, current technologies, and experience with past superyachts, which will ultimately benefit the client.

-- The yacht owner’s representative is an unnecessary cost. – Even though there will be a cost to hiring the representative, having them join the team early in the project will reduce overall costs due to efficient communication and coordination.
+Even though there will be a cost to hiring the owner’s representative, having them join the team early in the project should reduce overall costs due to efficient communication and coordination.
 This ensures construction moves along at a good pace.

-- The owner’s representative creates a communication barrier. –Part of the owner’s representative’s role is to assist all of the hired contractors, by making decisions on behalf of the owner.
-With the absence of an owner’s representative, many project team members will lose money if an owner does not respond to inquiries promptly.
+Part of the owner’s representative’s role is to assist all of the hired contractors, by making decisions with and on behalf of the owner.
+With the absence of an owner’s representative, many parties may lose money if an owner does not respond to inquiries promptly, or briefs go awry.